Frequently Asked Questions

 Alternatively, you may wish to consider seeking advice from a registered tax agent.

-If you are not happy with a decision we have made in respect of your complaint, you may request that the matter be reconsidered, internally reviewed or externally reviewed.
-Please refer to Complaints about our decision for further information about these options.
+If you are not happy with a decision we have made in respect of your complaint, you may request that the matter be reconsidered or internally reviewed.
+Please refer to Complaints about our investigation for further information about these options.

 - speaking to the officer handling your matter.
 If they are unable to address your concerns, they will make a record of it and consult their manager to determine the most appropriate course of action; or